Setting up Visual Studio Code

 - Debugging - Debug your source code directly in the VS Code editor.

-If you'd like to get something running quickly, try the Node.js tutorial walkthrough which will have you debugging a Node.js web application with VS Code in minutes.
+If you'd like to get something running quickly, try the Node.js tutorial walkthrough that will have you debugging a Node.js web application with VS Code in minutes.

 What are the system requirements for VS Code?